-Lisa Bettany, a popular photographer and co-founder of Camera+ app for iOS, has done a comparison of all iPhone models to date (excluding iPhone 6 and iPhone 6s Plus).
+Lisa Bettany, a popular photographer and co-founder of Camera+ app for iOS, has done a comparison of all iPhone models to date (excluding 6 and 6s Plus).
 The camera comparison compares the different generation models in various light conditions, macros and more.

 TL;DR: apart from the low light photography comparisons, the results say that iPhone 6s has the best camera.
 It improves on previous generations thanks to 50% more focus pixels, deep trench isolation, faster auto-focus and better color reproduction.
-For low light photos, iPhone 6s does aggressive noise reduction which results in ‘pixelation and ‘a decrease in sharpness’.
+For low light photos, it does aggressive noise reduction which results in ‘pixelation and ‘a decrease in sharpness’.

-Note: it has been observed that Live Photos decreases low light photo quality on iPhone 6s and iPhone 6s Plus
+Note: it has been observed that Live Photos decreases low light photo quality

 Check out the complete comparison here.
-Lisa has also done similar iPhone camera reviews in the past.
+Lisa has also done similar reviews in the past.
 You can see her comparisons for iPhone 4s, iPhone 5 and iPhone 6.
 There’s also a handy infographic which compares the specs of all models: